Is The Brain Taste Worst Enemy ?

 I was recently invited to a tasting with a blind format.
 I sat on a panel with much more experienced palates than my own, and collectively, the comments and ratings of the wines were so precise as to put them in a price category; one wine in particular, I recall was very good, all-around, and at the same time, we said that probably was among the less expensive of the bottles at the tasting.
 And, as a matter of fact, it was the cheapest one.

+In addition to experience, the format of the tasting should also be examined.
+I can say (from experience) that there are many ways to taste, depending on the goal of the tasting.
+Blind format is good for honing the palate and removing biases of appellation and label.
 If my goal is to evaluate the aging potential of a wine, I open a bottle and try it several times over a few days, and the wine's vital statistics (vintage, house, and price) are just used for reference.
 But as a merchant, if I'm tasting to buy a wine I like to have information, included the price, in order to weigh the price-quality ratio.
 From that standpoint, a wine could be uncommonly good if costs $6, but middling or average if it goes for $12.

 So it is true, taste is often challenged by information, and it plays a large role in making decisions about what to buy.
 But the "experts," if I may be so bold, have different tools, experiences, and methods to taste a wine - memories of flavors and textures, and historical, geographic, climatic and geological instincts that will help provide an accurate and more precise judgment.